akmal2409/knats/README.md

 # knats
-Kotlin based implementation of NATS server and client
+Kotlin based implementation of NATS transport, server and client